hulacorn/blog.hulacorn.com/src/posts/2020-09-08-drive-away-your-best-engineers.md

 # Introduction

-Based on exit interviews I have done over the years, here is a list of reasons, and possible fixes, on why engineers leave their jobs.
+Based on exit interviews I and friends who are also managers have done over the three years here is a list of reasons, and possible fixes, on why engineers leave their jobs.
 And while no one example below is a flip the table thing, over time, it will grind people down until they see no hope and leave.

 # Hire managers that cannot build software